albertov/pg_schedule/README.md

 `schedule_contains(schedule, timestamptz) RETURNS bool`

-Wether a timestamptz belongs to a schedule.
+Whether a timestamptz belongs to a schedule.

 ### schedule_next